techhat/core/doc/faq/UEFI.md

+## What is the Current State of UEFI:

 This file documents the current state of UEFI booting in OpenCrowbar.

 Right now, we have basic support for network booting systems running